This Is How To STOP AV Errors Before They Start

 We advise clients to book the room or space as early as possible before the event’s start date.
-This will give your event production partner plenty of time to setup, make changes, and conduct rehearsals.
-To put it simply, making sure everything goes well once the meeting or event begins.
+This will give your event production partner plenty of time to set up, make changes, and conduct rehearsals.
+To put it simply, make sure everything goes well once the meeting or event begins.
 Suppose you choose to have a technician set up; they can have all the gear ready and waiting for you when you arrive.
 Any adjustments will only take a few minutes.

 Have Backup AV Equipment Available

 Audio-Visual technology isn’t magic.
 It is the technology that sometimes breaks and needs to be replaced.
 Unfortunately, there are infrequent occurrences when audio-visual equipment malfunctions and needs to be replaced.
 Having backup replacement gear readily available onsite will help you to minimize any unwanted delays.